noahpierau/articles/decred-messaging-proposal.md

 You can see how Apple benefitted from Steve Job's marketing insight [here](https://www.youtube.com/watch?v=keCwRdbwNQY) and is where the 'Think Different' slogan was born from.
 Note that the slogan isn't about the technology, it's about what human sensibility the technology appeals to...
 He uses the same framework, the 'why' comes before the 'what'.

-The same applies to Nike's 'Just Do It'.
-It's not about explaining technology, it's about humanity.

 Let's check Decred's positioning (per website) against this structure.

     Insight - ?

     Problem - ?

-    Solution - Introducing Decred, a community directed superior store of value (this is **the concept** derived from the insight and problem).
+    Solution - Introducing Decred, a community directed superior store of value.

     How it works - It is secure.
 It is sustainable.
 It is adaptable.

 Currently Decred's introduction misses two key steps - context and problem.

-For many in the community those steps are self-evident...

-    There are two young fish swimming along who happen to meet an older fish.

-    The older fish nods at them and says:

-    ‘Morning boys, how’s the water?’

-    The two young fish swim on for a bit and then eventually one of them looks over at the other and asks:

-    ‘What the hell is water?’

-    — David Foster Wallace.

-For newcomers and indeed for those less well versed in the history of Bitcoin (aka the vast majority of crypto) it is much harder to grasp the key stages of the story.
+For many in the community those steps may be self-evident, but for newcomers and for those less well versed in the history of Bitcoin (aka the vast majority of crypto) it is much harder to grasp the key stages of the story.

 An example revison of Decred's positioning statements.

-    Insight - The existing financial system is unfair but...
+    Insight - The existing financial system is inherently broken...

-    Problem - There is no way to store and transmit value on the internet
+    Problem - There is no way to store and transact value on the internet

     Solution - Introducing Decred, a community directed superior store of value